 Year 12 General Design, TAFE Pathway.
-This course will give students a foundation for a career in a range of design related fields such as architecture, product design, interior design and engineering.
+This course will provide students with a foundation for a career in various design-related fields, including architecture, product design, interior design, and engineering.

-A portfolio of work will be prepared, both manually and computer based, which can be used in the interview process into the students chosen career pathway.
+A portfolio of work will be prepared, both manually and computer-based, which can be used in the interview process for the student's chosen career pathway.

-Year 11 Engineering Studies General Course - GEEST
+Year 11 Engineering Studies (Mechanical)

+General Course - GEEST